JuliaGaussianProcesses/KernelFunctions.jl/docs/src/transform.md

 There is a more general `Transform`: `FunctionTransform` that uses a function and apply it on each vector via `mapslices`.
 You can also create a pipeline of `Transform` via `TransformChain`.
 For example `LowRankTransform(rand(10,5))∘ScaleTransform(2.0)`.

+One apply a transformation on a matrix or a vector via `transform(t::Transform,v::AbstractVecOrMat)`

 ## Transforms :

 ```@docs